LucasWinkler/TurboGames/README.md

 You should now have the project in your current folder.

-2. You can switch to different branches by typing `git checkout <branch-name>` e.g. `git checkout development`
+2. You can switch to different branches by typing `git checkout <branch-name>` e.g. `git checkout develop`

-You will most likely want to start in the development branch.
+You will most likely want to start in the develop branch.

 3. Pull the latest changes using `git pull` just incase you don't have them

 When you need to work on the project you will add a new branch for that specific feature

-4. To do so type: `git checkout -b <feature-name> development` e.g. `git checkout -b add-games development`
+4. To do so type: `git checkout -b <feature-name> develop` e.g. `git checkout -b add-games develop`

 5. Every time you add a decent amount of code and you want to save that type:
 ```